aliencube/ReCaptcha.NET/README.md

 >
 > * Both SiteKey and SecretKey **MUST** be changed to yours before running this code; otherwise you'll get an error.
 They can be obtained from [https://google.com/recaptcha](https://google.com/recaptcha), once you login.

+* More details can be found on [DependencyConfig.cs](https://github.com/aliencube/ReCaptcha.NET/blob/master/SourceCodes/02_Apps/ReCaptcha.Wrapper.WebApp/App_Start/DependencyConfig.cs) as an example.

 ## Acknowledgements ##